christiantimbol/christiantimbol/README.md

 ## Log

-* August 21st: christiantimbol.com first established.
+* 8/21/17: christiantimbol.com first established.

-* August 25th: christiantimbol.com V1.0 is live!
+* 8/25/17: christiantimbol.com V1.0 is live!
 I first began writing the site's code with the help of Bootstrap, but I decided that I've been relying on Bootstrap too long so I scrapped my initial design and built this website without it.
 The site is responsive according to different browsers and view-widths, but I need to fix the CSS for mobile a bit.

+* 8/26/17: